E-Newsletter - Spring 2017

 Faculty News Professor Jordanna Bailkin received a Society of Scholars Fellowship at the Walter Chapin Simpson Center for the Humanities for 2017-18.
 Professor Arbella Bet-Shlimon received the UW Distinguished Teaching Award.
 She is one of only seven faculty members across all three campuses to be recognized with the honor.
 Professor Madeleine Dong (at left) was awarded the Vincent Y.C.
 Shih Professorship in China Studies in October 2016.
 A ceremony to mark the recognition took place in April… Read more

 Over the past academic year, faculty, staff, graduate students, and undergraduates in the Department of History have organized and participated in a series of events focused on race and racial justice in the context of the 2016 U.S. presidential election and its aftermath.
 In October 2016, the Department’s Diversity Committee sponsored a panel discussion at the Samuel E. Kelly Ethnic Cultural Center.
-The theme of the meeting was “Why Race Matters: U.S. Politics in the 2016 Elections.”
-Faculty… Read more
+The theme of the meeting was “Why Race Matters: U.S. Politics in the 2016… Read more

 Professor Vicente Rafael recently curated and wrote the introduction to a collection of short stories and a play by the highly regarded Anglophone Filipino writer Nick Joaquin.
-The collection, which is entitled The Woman Who Had Two Navels and Tales of the Tropical Gothic, includes several of Joaquin’s better-known pieces, such as “May Day Eve” and “The Summer Solstice,” as well as lesser-known, but equally striking works, including “Doña Jeronima,” “Three Generations,” and “Guardia de… Read more
+The collection, which is entitled The Woman Who Had Two Navels and Tales of the Tropical Gothic, includes several of Joaquin’s better-known pieces, such as “May Day Eve” and “The Summer Solstice,” as well as lesser-known, but equally striking works, including “Doña Jeronima,” “Three Generations,” and “… Read more

 Read more

 Taking advantage of a 50 percent match offered by the university for new endowments by current and retired UW faculty and staff, last December Charles Bergquist and Hwasook Nam established a $50,000 endowment to fund research in labor studies.
-Grants for research on labor issues, both historical and/or contemporary, international and/or domestic, are available to qualified graduate students from across the university and will be handled through the Bridges Center for Labor Studies.
-The… Read more
+Grants for research on labor issues, both historical and/or contemporary, international and/or domestic, are available to qualified graduate students from across the university and will be handled through the Bridges Center for Labor Studies.… Read more

 Bollywood and Bolsheviks: Indo-Soviet Collaboration in Literature and Film, 1954-1991, is an oral history and exhibition project that charts the dynamic literary and cinematic exchange between India and the Soviet Union during the Cold War.
-Combining a range of audio, video, and print material it highlights India’s role in shaping Soviet movie-going culture and the critical role that translation and new forms of print technology played in bringing Soviet literature to readers in India… Read more
+Combining a range of audio, video, and print material it highlights India’s role in shaping Soviet movie-going culture and the critical role that translation and new forms of print technology played in bringing Soviet literature to readers in… Read more

 Share